NishitaAmoli/Getting_Started/README.md

 Print sum of first N natural numbers.
 Print sum of first N natural numbers cube.
 Print factorial of any given number N.
+Calculate power of any given number x using itteration  (x ^ n).